 The material is really cute, although you might find the board a little overloaded at first.

 On your turn, you will start with five cards in hand from your deck of very basic cards.
 You can play those cards to move from room to room, to fight bad guys but more interestingly, to buy new, more powerful cards to add to your deck.
 From turn to turn, your deck will become bigger and more powerful!
 That is my friends, classic deck-building in action.

 The map is not linear, and with the right items and locations, you will move faster by using hyper lifts, telepads, and teleportation.
 So figuring out the optimal way from point A to point B has some strategy involved.

 Also, you can use more powerful cards, but they make you produce a Clank!
 The sound attracts enemies which result in more chances of your character getting wounded.
 So think twice before using them!

-In addition, the game manages to build the excitement and engagement throughout the game.
+In addition, the game manages to build excitement and engagement throughout the game.
 If space is your theme, we are sure that your family will enjoy the thrill of this science-fiction heist.
 Despite being the freshest entry in our review, Clank!
 In!
-Space! has joined the ranks of the best family board games out today.
+Space! has joined the ranks of the best games for family game night.

 |Brilliantly-rendered science-fiction theme|